mihainone/thegittutorial/README.md

 # thegittutorial
-Made this to test GitHub's features
+Made this to test GitHub's features.

+I think I like it.